rothgar/justingarrison.com/content/blog/2023-06-29-patterns-vs-platforms.md

 The building blocks are lighter weight because the patterns already exist.

-I can create brad new resources with YAML.
+I can create brand new resources with YAML.
 I can make those resources do things with a reasonably small amount of code (dozens or hundreds of lines).
 I can even make those resources do things to external APIs with open source controllers like [Crossplane](https://www.crossplane.io/).